armchairancap/xx-tribler-haven/README.md

 ![Haven with Tribler iFrame](./xx_screenshot_tribler_child_iframe.png)

-- (1) Join a private or public channel
+- (1) Join a private or public channel of your choosing or create one
-- (2) Copy Magnet link(s)
+- (2) Copy Magnet link(s) (or paste them, to share your own)
-- (3) Paste them to `+ Add torrent` > `Import torrent from magnet` in Tribler iFrame's
+- (3) Paste them to `+ Add torrent` > `Import torrent from magnet` in Tribler iFrame

 What does this entail?
 Just two patches from this repo:

-- Add Tribler iframe to Haven (haven.patch)
+- Add Tribler iframe to Haven (`build/haven/haven-DefaultLayout.tsx.patch`)
-- Allow unauthenticated access to localhost and `haven` in Tribler's REST manager (tribler.patch)
+- Allow unauthenticated access to localhost and `haven` in Tribler's REST manager (`build/tribler/tribler.patch`)
-- Run Haven and Tribler on LAN
+- Build & run Haven and Tribler on LAN

 #### Run in Docker

-This isn't completely ready yet, but you may build the two containers by yourself like this:
+You may build the two containers by yourself like this:

 ```sh
 cd build/haven